 If you’re interested in working together on your journey, I’d love to support you!
 Below is a step-by-step outline of how you can obtain the MRT test through working with me.

-- We’ll chat before or during our first consultation, to make sure MRT Is a good fit for you based on your unique clinical picture and nutrition/health goals.
+- Optional but recommend: if you’re unsure whether the MRT food sensitivity test will help you or not, you can consult a LEAP therapist to make sure MRT is a good fit based on your unique clinical picture and nutrition/health goals.

-- I’ll send you an online requisition form (via secure document sharing in my client portal), along with a PDF of instructions on next steps.
+- You’ll then receive a special MRT test requisition form (via secure document sharing in my client portal or from your practitioner), along with a PDF of instructions on next steps.

-- You’ll receive a MRT test kit in the mail, delivered to your address on file with me.
+- You’ll receive a MRT test kit in the mail, delivered to your address on file, within the next few business days.

-- Make sure to bring the requisition form and MRT test kit to your appointment!
+- Make sure to bring the requisition form and MRT test kit to your blood draw appointment!

-- Within a week of your blood draw, I’ll receive a secure PDF with your results.
+- Within less than 1 week of your blood draw, my clinic (or the clinic through which you ordered this test) will receive a secure PDF with your results.
 You’ll also receive a hard copy of your results within a 50+ page booklet for you to refer to so you can learn more about how to navigate food sensitivities and possible dietary restrictions through restaurant planning and recipe modification.
+(If you choose to order this test via my clinic, you’ll also get lifetime access to a bonus course on how to navigate your MRT food sensitivity test results!)

-- Before making any dietary changes you’ll be prompted to complete a baseline symptom survey, which we can refer back to down the road to assess your progress!
+- Before making any dietary changes you’ll be prompted to complete a baseline symptom survey, which you’ll be able to look back on down the road to assess your progress!

-- You’ll begin the LEAP eating plan we crafted together in our appointment.
-You will be instructed and encouraged to keep a detailed food-symptom journal so we can get as much feedback as possible about what’s working and what isn’t!
+- You’ll begin implementing the LEAP eating plan or next steps recommended by your LEAP therapist.
+You will be instructed and encouraged to keep a detailed food-symptom journal so you and your LEAP therapist can get as much feedback as possible about what’s working and what isn’t!

-- We’ll follow up weekly or as needed, depending on the amount of support you need along the way.
+- You and your LEAP therapist will follow up weekly or as needed, over the coming months, depending on the amount of support you need along the way.

 To learn more about the different ways we can work together and how you can get started, I invite you to check out the options below to determine which direction feels like the best fit for you: